How Fiberglass Pools Boost Home Value in Mississippi

 - Features like LED lighting, salt systems, and quality decking add the most perceived value per dollar spent

-- Proper permitting, professional installation, and a well-maintained pool are essential—unpermitted or neglected pools can actually decrease home value
+- Proper permitting, professional installation, and consistent maintenance matter to appraisers and buyers—unpermitted or neglected pools can actually decrease home value

 Does a Pool Increase Home Value in Mississippi?